 The Victorian Royal Commission into Crown Casino is no longer taking submissions, but the WA Royal Commission is currently seeking stories from people who have been impacted by the Perth Casino.

 We need as many community members as possible coming forward to share their story.
 The WA Royal Commission wants to hear from anyone who has experienced harm from their own or someone else’s gambling at Perth Crown.
-It's not too late, the Royal Commission are still taking submissions until Monday the 2nd of August.
+It's not too late, the Royal Commission are still taking submissions until Monday the 16th of August.
+There has been an extension.

 How can I share my story?